 The idea was to have a clock that does everything.
 The 3 main things I want to integrate in this project are:

-2) A way to set the alarm via my phone, iPad, or Browser through a polished and intuitive web-interface controller.
+2) A way to set the alarm via my phone, iPad, or Browser through a polished and intuitive web user interface.

-hberg32 has already successfully implemented some of the code as well as the hard wiring for a similar project of his.
-My project however, will add a full RESTful web server as the control mechanism for the alarm clock, JSON files to store the configuration of the alarms, and a nixie cathode tube clock to display the time.
+hberg32 successfully implemented code and wiring for a similar project.
+My project however, will add a full RESTful web server as the control mechanism for the alarm clock, JSON files to store the configuration of the alarms, and nixie tubes to display the time.

-For nixie cathode display portion, I decided to purchase the NCS314 kit from GRA and AFCH of Ukraine.
+For nixie cathode display portion, I decided to purchase the NCS314 kit from GRA and AFCH from Ukraine.
 They post their source code to Github, and had a good track record of helping people with the software they wrote.
 Since I was concentrated on the alarm portion of the project, I decided I did not want to get bogged down in the complex details of how to construct a clock display using dated technology.
 Their clock definitely did the job.
 However, in using the clock for an extended period, I realized that the RTC module they used is highly...Read more »